 Members are reminded to complete the return address label on the order form, but there is no need to send a self-addressed envelope.

-Seed List compiled after donations complete.
+Seed List compiled after donations completed.

-Requests for seed accepted from all members.
+Last day for seed requests from EU members.

 Payment can be made by cheque to ‘The Meconopsis Group’ at the above address, or by using the following PayPal button, which has a variable value payment facility.
 Click on this button to make an extra seed exchange payment.